Options for Any Occasion During the Holidays.

 Sausage balls were a holiday tradition in my house until we realized that my kids couldn’t eat dairy and my youngest is allergic to wheat.
 That’s why I was desperate to find a recipe to replace the old version.
 These Paleo Sausage Cheese Balls from Tessa The Domestic Diva did the trick!
 I’m sure they are wonderful made exactly as the recipe says, but I substitute garbanzo bean flour (chickpea flour) for the almond flour and Daiya shreds for the cheddar cheese, and it works great.
 I went with garbanzo bean flour because it has a neutral taste and is just as high in protein as almond flour.
 That means these babies pack a protein-packed punch for breakfast, as a snack or an appetizer, and they taste great!
 Now our tradition continues with an even healthier version than we used in the past.

-This Protein Packed Vegan Thanksgiving Stuffing from Veggies Don’t Bite isn’t just for Thanksgiving – it’s perfect for Christmas dinner as well.
-(Check out this interesting articlefor more on when and how people use this traditional dish.)
+This Protein Packed Vegan Thanksgiving Stuffing from Veggies Don’t Bite isn’t just for Thanksgiving – it’s a perfect healthy holiday recipe for Christmas dinner as well.
+(Check out this interesting article for more on when and how people use this traditional dish.)
 For my side of the family, we usually have at least two or three different types of stuffing on the table because everyone has their favorite recipe or needs something different for their diet.
 This may just be the one to bring everyone together around one dish.
 When I made it, I did use gluten-free bread because I’ve been looking for a version for my wheat-free kid.
 We’ve tried many, but there is simply not a store-bought version that tastes even remotely right.
 This recipe not only tastes great, but it offers the protein I need, along with the traditional stuffing taste that we all expect.

 Note: If you don’t like hot (as in spicy) food, leave out the crushed red pepper entirely or just use a pinch.